Welcome to Management Sciences!

 The University of Waterloo has dedicated immigration consultants on hand to help you with applying for your study permit, work permit and/or details on Canada's Post Graduate Work Permit (PGWP).
 They will have the most current and relevant information for you regarding any immigration questions or concerns you may have.

-The Student Success Office (SSO) will be hosting an online event for all incoming students travelling to Canada for the first time at the end of the month.
-Details can be found online at:
+The Student Success Office (SSO) hosts an online event for all incoming students travelling to Canada for the first time every Tuesday from now through to the end of January.
+Details can be found online at: https://uwaterloo.ca/student-success/events/tag/35963

 Graduate Studies and Postdoctoral Affairs has detailed information to help you calculate your annual expenses including tuition fees and living expenses.